What is the Frome Commuity Exhibition?

 Frome Community Exhibition

-On Sunday 25th October at 11am we will be running a virtual tour for all those who can't make it to the exhibition in person.
+On Sunday 25th October at 11am we ran a virtual tour of the for all those who couldn't make it to the exhibition in person.

 We are a group of students from the Spring 2020 Edventure Frome Start-Up Course.
 Initially we were tasked with creating a community bike workshop, but as the Coronavirus situation developed, we began to see that starting a bike workshop was not going to be possible at this time.

 We therefore shifted to think how people would be feeling in isolation, and decided to start a project centred around creativity and connection.